navi-04/Issue-change-log/issue-change-log-cui/documentation/06-faq-troubleshooting.md

 2. Submit via support channels
 3. We'll add it to future versions

 Your feedback helps everyone!
-Thank you for using Issue Change Log.
+Thank you for using Advanced Work Item log.